quenousimporte/notes/readme.md

 you can use remote mode with your own php server to access your notes from the cloud.

 * put the source files on your php server
-* navigate to index.html
+* browse index.html
+* launch command "edit pgp keys" and paste your public and private keys as a single file (passphrase is not supported)
 * switch to remote mode: ctrl+shift+V

+your data file will always be pgp encrypted and will never reach the server unencrypted.

-to protect your data by a password, edit handler.php and change `$password` variable.
+to protect your data file access by a password, edit settings.php and change `$password` variable.

-your password will be sent from browser to server through a POST http query with no more encryption than ssl, if enabled. it is stored unencrypted in your browser local storage.
+your password will be sent from browser to server through a post http query with no more encryption than ssl, if enabled. password is stored unencrypted in your browser local storage and in the settings.php file on server side.

 ## usage